solegalli/trainindatablog/_posts/2023-01-25-one-hot-encoding-categorical-variables.md

 ![one hot encoding into k minus 1 variables]({{ site.baseurl }}/assets/images/posts/ohe/ohe-keminus1.png)

 Encoding into k-1 binary variables is well suited for linear models.

 There are, however, a few occasions in which we may prefer to encode the categorical variables with k binary variables:

-- When training decision trees, they do not evaluate the entire feature space at the same time.
+- When training decision trees, since they do not evaluate the entire feature space at the same time.
-- When selecting features recursively
+- When selecting features recursively.
-- When determining the importance of each category within a variable
+- When determining the importance of each category within a variable.

 ## Special case: binary variables